Webhooks

 Virtual account credits

 wallet_funded— money landed in your wallet via one of your virtual accounts.
 Includes sender name, account, bank, and narration when the rail provides them.
+When the credited account belongs to a customer, the payload also carries acustomerblock.

 Payout lifecycle